 One of the factors that is a major deal breaker is the weather.
 Australia has a mild winter, a warm summer, and rainfall once in a while.
 However, Canada is a little more extreme but it has 4 seasons each year; winter, spring, summer, and fall.

 Both countries rely on mining and natural resources and these might be the best paying jobs for immigrants.
-There are some jobs that are better in one country than in the other – for example, opportunities for nurses are better in Canada while IT jobs are better in Australia.
+In Australia, both Australians and those on visas like a working holiday visa have access to courses that opens up their job opportunities.
+For example, you can take traffic control courses melbourne way and in other cities too, to enable you to get a job in traffic control – which pays very good money.
+There are some jobs that are better in one country than in the other though – for example, opportunities for nurses are better in Canada while IT jobs are better in Australia.
+Australia has plenty of courses for those looking to train for a job in healthcare – and you can visit website now to take a look at the wide range of options available.
 As for us, I am an IT-person in Canada while my friend is a nurse in Australia.
 Seems like we went to the opposite countries right?
+It’s also worth noting that industries that are expected to become automated in the near future in Australia, will do, as automation is expected to take over up to 46% of Australian jobs by 2030.
+However, this should only increase the amount of technical IT jobs to create automation systems that can handle different jobs.

 This might be the factor you are most eager to read about.
 Typically, the visa application process for Canada is easier.
 While both function on a points-based process and have a preferred skills list, Canada does have far fewer visa sub-classes and less stringent visa application assessments.